 May I submit additional documents, such as licenses, letters of recommendations or a resume to be included with my application?

 What is the starting pay?

-Inside apprentices are currently starting at $15.51 per hour.
-Installer technician apprentices are currently starting at $12.91 per hour.
+Answer: Inside apprentices are currently starting at $15.43 per hour.
+Installer technician apprentices are currently starting at $13.63 per hour.

 If I apply, will I get accepted?

-This is a selective process and not everyone who applies will get accepted because there are more qualified candidates than available jobs.
+Answer: This is a selective process and not everyone who applies will get accepted because there are more qualified candidates than available jobs

 Will I have to find my own job?

-If you are selected as an apprentice the Lincoln Electrical JATC will assign you for employment with a local 265 IBEW signatory contractor.
+Answer: If you are selected as an apprentice the Lincoln Electrical JATC will assign you for employment with a local 265 IBEW signatory contractor

-Yes, you would work full time 40-hour workweek, year-round.
+Answer: Yes, you would work full time 40-hour workweek, year-round.
 You would also attend class 2 nights per week, three hours per night, from September to early May.
-On occasion you would be required to attend additional classes as determined by the Lincoln JATC.
+On occasion you would be required to attend additional safety classes

 How much is tuition?

-There is no charge for tuition you are required to purchase your books each school year.
+Answer: There is no charge for tuition you are required to purchase your books each school year.
 That averages out to $650.00 per year.

 If I am a veteran can I draw my VA benefits for this training?

-Yes, our program is registered with the US Department of Labor and is recognized by the VA.
-Our students who are veterans receive their VA benefits while participating in our program just like they would at any college or University.
+Answer: Yes, our program is registered with the US Department of Labor and is recognized by the VA.
+Our students who are veterans receive their VA benefits while participating in our program just like any college or University.

 Where are classes held?

-Our classes are held at our training center located at 1415 Old Farm Road in Lincoln, NE 68512.
+Answer: Our classes are held at our training center located at 1415 Old Farm Road in Lincoln, NE 68512

 Do apprentices have health insurance and retirement pensions?